 The Baltimore Banner thanks its sponsors.
 Become one.

-The officers will be placed on administrative leave pending an investigation which will be led by the Office of the Attorney General’s Independent Investigations Division.
+The officers were to be placed on administrative leave pending an investigation led by the Office of the Attorney General’s Independent Investigations Division.

 The AG’s office investigates all fatal police incidents in the state.